nicolegoebel/proven_savings/README.md

 - data_analysis: data analysis for the VC proven savings calculator
 - web: webflow code for the VC proven savings calculator
-- python: python code for the VC proven savings calculator
+- python: python code for the VC proven savings calculator There is also a virtuan env (venv) for python works.